 A Relying Party is an entity that relies on a signed response from the DNS, such as a security-aware validating resolver or other application that performs validation of DNSSEC signatures.
-The relying party is advised to properly configure and update trust anchors using the method described in RFC 5011 or otherwise as appropriate.
 Relying parties may also inform themselves of any relevant DNSSEC-related events in the Registry's domain via communications directly between Registry and Relying Party.